tommadness/KH2Randomizer/docs/downloads/index.md

     * Installed via OpenKH Mods Manager by typing `KH2FM-Mods-Num/GoA-ROM-Edition` into the "Add a new mod from GitHub" text box and clicking Install
 * ~~[Mods Manager Bridge](https://github.com/thundrio-kh/khpc-modsmanager-bridge/releases/latest/download/build_from_mm.zip)~~
+  _(Depreciated: Patching merged into the Mod Manager after August 21st, 2022)_
 * ~~[Quality of Life Lua Script](https://raw.githubusercontent.com/tommadness/KH2Randomizer/2.0/static/OpenKHQualityOfLife.lua)~~
-  _(Deprecated: On GoA mods released after June 20th, 2022, this is included in GoA.ROM.lua)_
+  _(Depreciated: On GoA mods released after June 20th, 2022, this is included in GoA.ROM.lua)_
 * [Auto-Save Lua Script](https://raw.githubusercontent.com/Denhonator/KHPCSpeedrunTools/main/2FMMods/scripts/2fmAutosave.lua)
     * Automatically saves your game when you enter a room (with some safeguards to prevent getting stuck in a room)
     * The auto-save does not itself appear in your save files list